carrozzo-lc/fullstack-open/README.md

 - ✅ Part 1 – Exercises submitted through the course portal (not mirrored here yet).
 - ✅ Part 2 – Countries and Phonebook React applications (sources included below).
-- ⏳ Part 3 – Backend deployment exercises pending.
+- ✅ Part 3 – Backend deployment and the production-ready Phonebook backend.
+- 🚧 Part 4 – Currently working on integration tests, blog list APIs, and token-based authentication.

 ## Repository Layout

+- `submissions/part1` – Vite + React implementations for anecdotes, unicafe, and other Part 1 exercises.
 - `submissions/part2/countries` – Country lookup app implementing data fetching, conditional rendering, and API integration required for Part 2 exercises 2.12–2.14.
 - `submissions/part2/phonebook` – CRUD phonebook demonstrating controlled forms, filtering, optimistic updates, and error notifications for exercises 2.6–2.18.
+- `submissions/part3/phonebook-backend` – Node + Express + MongoDB backend that powers the production Phonebook application, including deployment assets.
+- `submissions/part3/phonebook-frontend` – Frontend adjusted for the real backend and Render deployment tasks in Part 3.
-- `lessons/notes` – Notes app from the course material used as a personal reference while studying Part 2.
+- `lessons/notes` – Notes app from the course material used as a personal reference while studying Part 2 and 3 concepts.
-- `lessons/backend` – Express playground prepared for Part 3; not part of this submission but included for context.
+- `lessons/backend` – Express playground prepared for experimentation alongside the official exercises.
-- `submissions/part1` / `submissions/part3` – Empty placeholders to keep the repository aligned with the course structure.

 ## How to Evaluate the Part 2 Apps